3. Putting the project under version control

 Anything else?

 Everything else in the root directory of the project is usually called the working tree (or the working directory).
-It's a place where you do all the work, create and edit files, etc. The files in the working tree can differ from what you saved in the repository.
+Think of the directories and files in your project branching out like limbs on a tree—that's why Git uses the word tree here.
+It's the place where you do all the work, create and edit files, etc. The files in the working tree can differ from what you saved in the repository.
 For example, you can have a file in the working tree that is not yet in the repository.
 You can tell Git to either save the changes in the repository or discard them.

 By the way, you might have noticed some changes in the VS Code interface after we initialized the repository.
 The SOURCE CONTROL panel is now connected to our new repository.
 In the corner, you can also see the name of the current branch (we'll talk about branches later).